Configuring Apache HTTP Reverse-Proxy

 ErrorLog /var/log/apache2/openkm-error.log CustomLog /var/log/apache2/openkm-access.log combined </VirtualHost>

-Change openkm.your-domain.com with your server IP or your domain value.
+Replace openkm.your-domain.com with your server IP or your domain.

-The VirtualHost ServerName must be other than ServerName in the main Apache configuration.
+The VirtualHost ServerName must be different from the ServerName in the main Apache configuration.
 Enable this site configuration:

 $ cd /etc/apache2/sites-available/